awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_upload_lists.md

 Amazon GuardDuty monitors the security of your AWS environment by analyzing and processing VPC Flow Logs, AWS CloudTrail event logs, and DNS logs\.
 You can customize this monitoring scope by configuring GuardDuty to also use your own *trusted IP lists* and *threat lists*\.
 The IP lists described below will apply to all VPC Flow Log and CloudTrail findings, but do not apply to DNS findings

-Trusted IP lists consist of IP addresses that you have whitelisted for secure communication with your AWS infrastructure and applications\.
+Trusted IP lists consist of IP addresses that you have trusted for secure communication with your AWS infrastructure and applications\.
 GuardDuty does not generate VPC Flow Log or CloudTrail findings for IP addresses on trusted IP lists\.
 At any given time, you can have only one uploaded trusted IP list per AWS account per Region\.

 Threat lists consist of known malicious IP addresses\.
 GuardDuty generates findings based on threat lists\.
 At any given time, you can have up to six uploaded threat lists per AWS account per Region\.